Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: The Quora article was clear enough to realize how to apply binary search in the problem.
 With that help, I have 80% of the code finished.
 I need to implement a simple hash table.
 I think I'm gonna use a class for that.
 Tomorrow I'll see.

 **Thoughts:** Not that good of a start but I manage to move the most that I could.
 Feeling ok, but I feel I'm still recovering slowly.

+### Day 34: May 28, 2020 (Coding common_substring)

+**Today's Progress**: Code finished but I don't think it's working.
+I need to modify the format of the result to match what is being ask.
+At least I have already implemented the hash table class.

+**Thoughts:** Great start and following hours.
+I didn't find time for working out today, but it was ok because I valuable time with my love one.
+Starting to feel better.